joshuajwitter/Matt-K-DVB-Go-Course/notes.md

 - Instead of thinking that a struct that is composed of two or more types "inherits" from those types, think instead, "the methods of those types are promoted into the composed struct"
 - Important: Nothing in Go prevents calling a method with a nil receiver (see Sum() in the example code).
 This would be the equivalent of null.toString() in Java

+Lesson 20: Interfaces and Methods in Detail
+- Nil interfaces
+  - An interface variable is nil until it is initialized
+  - It really has two parts
+    - A value or pointer of some type
+    - A pointer to type information so the correct actual method can be identified
+  - Examples:
+    - `var r io.Reader` is nil
+    - `var b *bytes.Buffer` is also nil
+    - When we perform `r = b`, `r` is no longer nil but it has a nil pointer to a Buffer
+ - Important: We can see from the examples that an interface variable is nil ONLY if both parts are nil
+ - Remember from the last lesson: we can make a method on the Buffer class that can still be called if the value of the Buffer is nil
+ - Something that demonstrates this: `Error` is really an interface
+   - We call `Error` a "special type" but it's really an interface
+   - We can compare it to `nil` unless we make a mistake
+     - The mistake is to store a nil pointer to a concrete type in the error variable
+   - To give more context, when we execute a function, sometimes the function returns two results, the computed result and an error.
+We first check the error when we return from the function and compare it to nil.
+If it is not nil, we know the function succeeded.
+See the example in `partOne()` of the notes for this section
+     - Essentially you want to write your functions (which return an error) to return a `nil` error (interface) rather than a concrete pointer to an error type
+ - Something we talked about earlier is that pointer methods may be called on non-pointers and vice versa, Go will automatically use * or & as needed, exception: & may only be applied to objects that are addressable (which makes sense), as an R-Value in an assignment cannot be a pointer receiver, because it is not addressable.
+All other assignments work.
+ - If one method of a type takes a pointer receiver, then (in general) all its methods should take pointers as objects of that type are not safe to copy, like Buffers for example
+ - Currying functions
+   - Currying is a concept from functional programming where a function that takes multiple arguments (like a and b) is transformed into a series of functions, each taking one argument at a time.
+Instead of calling a function like Add(1, 2) all at once, currying lets you "partially apply" the function by giving it one argument first, which returns a new function that waits for the next argument.
+   - See `partTwo()` in the lesson code for how it is practically used
+ - Method values
+   - A selected method may be passed similar to a closure, the receiver is closed over at that point
+   - See the code examples, it's pretty clear how it works
+ - Interfaces in practice
+   - Let consumers define interfaces (what minimal behavior do they require?)
+   - Reuse standard interfaces wherever possible
+   - Keep interface declarations small ("the bigger the interface, the weaker the abstraction")
+   - Compose one-method interfaces into larged interfaces (if needed)
+   - Avoid coupling interfaces to particular types/implementations
+   - Accept interfaces, but return concrete types (let the consumer of the return type decide how to use it)
+   - "Be liberal in what you accept, be conservative in what you return"
+     - Put the least restriction on what parameters you accept (the minimal interface), for example, don't require `ReadWriteCloser` if you only need to read
+     - Avoid restricting the use of your return type (the concrete value you return might fit with many interfaces), for example, returning `*os.File` is less restrictive that returning `io.ReadWriteCloser` because files have other useful methods
+     - Returning `error` is a good example of an exception to this rule, remember we handle errors by looking for a nil value *for the interface*
+   - Empty interfaces
+     - The `interface{}` type has no methods and can be satisfied by literally anything
+     - These are commonly use, especially in how the formatted I/O routines can print any type
+     - Reflection is needed to determine what the concrete type is, this will be discussed later.
+Essentially you will need to use reflection to find out what methods are really available, because "the empty interface says nothing" (Rob Pike)

 Further study:
 - Hash tables, confirm how they work
 - Rob Pike